Bren-Squared/DKaaS/CONTRIBUTING.md

 Before opening a PR, ensure:

-1. Your branch is up to date with `develop`
+- Your branch has at least 3 different conflicts to resolve.
-2. You have manually verified all affected endpoints
+- Your branch has passed all tests.
+  - Important note: If CI tests do not return green, please reach out to us directly as we REALLY want to know how you fucked up `if 1 == 1:`
-3. Your CLA has been signed and acknowledged
+- Your CLA has been signed and acknowledged.
-4. Documentation is updated if public-facing behavior changed

-PR descriptions must include: a summary, a list of specific changes, a description of testing performed, and a JIRA ticket reference.
-Reviewer assignment is managed by the Engineering Excellence Team on a rotating basis.
-Unsolicited assignments are considered a minor breach of contribution etiquette.
+PR descriptions must include: a crudely drawn hand-turkey, at least one meme, and a confidence rating on par with every 10x developer you've never met.
+Reviewers will be assigned on a need-to-know basis.
+This assignment will be managed by the Engineering Excellence Team once formed.

 ---